LearnML-Me/HLDR/README.md

 * Run the command ```../julius/julius -C julius.jconf -dnnconf dnn.jconf``` (as stated in the [GitHub readme file] (https://github.com/julius-speech/julius)).
 * Press Enter to run.
 The output should show the English transcription and transcription for the portion said in Japanese.
 * Optionally, instead of inputting the command from step 3, we inputted the command illustrated in Fig. 4 in order to output only the necessary data.
 The global regular expression print (grep) command in Linux was used to extract only the necessary output from the console.
+* Identify the location of test.tbl file, and include the audio file's relative path to it. something like ../../SimilarPronunciation-Short.wav
 * ```(venvp39) $ ./en2.sh```
 * ```(venvp39) $ cat ./en2.txt```
 * You can see the second English transcript